- 1. Discover Calle Crisologo

 This is a series of museums adjacent to the Vigan provincial capitol and a treasure trove of memorabilia of two historical personalities: the martyr priest Padre Jose Burgos and former Philippine president Elpidio Quirino.

 One of the museums in the complex is Padre Burgos’s House, which the locals call bahay na bato (house of stone).
+You can visit this by joining a Vigan City tour.

 The martyr priest’s childhood home has his personal belongings on display, the most memorable of which perhaps are vintage writing tools that the priest used to compose letters and manifestos.